fennel-ai/client/docs/pages/data-quality/immutability-versioning.md

 ## Enforcement of immutability

-Fennel keeps track of state of all constructs.
-During any sync call, Fennel verifies that constructs that were supposed to be immutable haven't changed.
-If it detects any such change, the whole sync call fails.
+Fennel tracks the state of all entities and during any `commit`, verifies that the entities that were supposed to be immutable haven't changed.
+If any such change is detected, the whole commit operation fails.

 This ensures that all definitions are immutable unless explicitly updated by a human by changing its version, at which point, the change is going via the code